Zambia has made progress in reducing child mortality, but significant challenges remain in maternal and neonatal mortality

 Zambia is a society with high levels of poverty in which children and women face many health risks.
-For children, these include HIV, malaria, pneumonia and diarrhoea.
+For children, these include vaccine preventable diseases (e.g. tuberculosis, polio, measles, diphtheria, whooping cough and tetanus), HIV, malaria, pneumonia, diarrhoea and malnutrition.

 “Malnutrition continues to be an underlying cause of child deaths”

-Over the past decade, Zambia has seen a 30 per cent reduction in child mortality.
-However, during the same period, neonatal mortality rates remained almost stagnant at 24 deaths per every 1,000 births.
-Inadequate infrastructure and services are key factors hindering stronger progress for women and children.
-Despite improvements, neonatal and maternal mortality rates remain unacceptably high for a low-middle income country.
+Between 2007 and 2018, Zambia has seen a 50 per cent reduction in maternal and under 5 mortality, and a 40 per cent reduction in infant mortality.
+However, in the period 2014-2018, neonatal mortality rates increased from 24 to 27 deaths per 1,000 births.
+Inadequate infrastructure, access to services and quality of care are the key factors hindering stronger progress for the health of women and children.
+Despite improvements, neonatal and maternal mortality rates remain high for a low-middle income country like Zambia.

-Malnutrition continues to be an underlying cause of children’s deaths with little change to stunting levels in the last few decades, which are around 40 per cent for children under 5.
-In addition, Zambia’s general population has an estimated HIV prevalence of 11.6 per cent, with women carrying a higher burden at 14.5 per cent.
+Malnutrition continues to be an underlying cause of children’s deaths with little change to stunting levels in the last few decades.
+Zambia’s general population has an estimated HIV prevalence of 11.1 per cent, with women carrying a higher burden at 14.2 per cent.
 Health issues are worse in rural areas and among the poor.